Kingston Jiu Jitsu is affiliated to the Mauricio Gomes Legacy Team.

 Marc now runs Kingston Jiu Jitsu and teaches many of the classes.
 He has also introduced a highly successful kids programme in Kingston and has loved the chance of introducing jiu jitsu to his children.
 Marc is also a qualified doctor and was recently appointed as the medical officer for the UK governing body for Jiu Jitsu, the UKJJF.

-Alan is one of our most experienced grapplers and instructors, holding a black belt in Judo for over 20 years in addition to a brown belt in Brazilian Jiu-Jitsu.
+Alan is one of our most experienced grapplers and instructors, holding a black belt in Judo for over 20 years in addition to a black belt in Brazilian Jiu-Jitsu.
 Alan is currently a 2nd Dan black belt in Judo under the British Judo Association (BJA).
+Alan was promoted to black belt by Marc and Mauricio in December 2019.

 His unique perspective of both arts has enabled him to isolate the takedowns and stand up work that he feels is most relevant to BJJ practitioners.
 Alan regularly teaches our ‘Judo for BJJ’ sessions on Wednesday evenings.
 Alan is also available for one-to-one private lessons – contact us if you would like book one.